BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/index.md

 @@@ note

-This page presents the necessary commands to deploy Nexus with Minikube but also examples the show the expected output.
+This page presents the necessary commands to deploy Nexus with Minikube but also examples showing the expected output.

 Some of the examples on this page make use of @link:[curl](https://curl.se/){ open=new } and @link:[jq](https://stedolan.github.io/jq/){ open=new }
 for formatting the json output when interacting with the services.
 Please install these command line tools if you'd like